What’s Special This Ganesh Chathurti !

-Heat the pan and add the grated coconut and jiggery.
+Heat the pan and add the grated coconut and jaggery.
 Stir for around five minutes and then add nutmeg and saffron.

 Cover the dish properly.
 Cook till its half-done Add 2 tsp. of ghee on the base of a steel bowl and knead it well.

-Take dough and roll it into a small balls.
-Flatten the dough into a mould or you can make a flower shaped pattern without using mould.
+Take the dough and roll it into small balls.
+Flatten the dough into a mould or you can make a flower-shaped pattern without using mold.

-Place the small uncooked modaks (dumplings) in a cloths (muslin) and stem for 15 minutes.
+Place the small uncooked modaks (dumplings) in a cloth (muslin) and stem for 15 minutes.

 You can use a pressure cooker or a shallow pot.
 If you prefer to deep fry the dumplings will do.